maros/Zway-DeviceMove/README.md

 Some devices cannot be set to a specific position, but only can be controlled by moving them up or down.
-This module tries to circumvent this limitation by creating a virtual multilevel Switch device instead of the original device, that translates the user-select position into timing information.
+This module tries to circumvent this limitation by creating a virtual multilevel switch device instead of the original device, that translates the user-select position into timing information.

 For example if a device usually takes 40 seconds to move from fully closed to fully opened state, then moving the device to 50% requires sending the move-up command, followed by a stop command 20 seconds later.
+The module also tries to detect manual movement of the device.

 Furthermore this virtual device can check related devices.
 When two automation devices operate on the same physical object (eg. blind and window chain drive)